 - provide you with more relevant content, promotional communications and advertisements.

-We use Google Analytics to obtain statistical data about use of our websites and apps, and Google Adsense and Google DoubleClick for managing and placing advertisements (together “Google Services”).
+We use Google Analytics to collect data such as IP addresses to obtain statistical data about use of our websites and apps, and Google AdSense and Google DoubleClick for managing and placing advertisements (together “Google Services”).
 Google Services allow your usage to be correlated across multiples devices, such as across your mobile phone and desktop computer.
 Click here to learn more about Google Analytics or prevent it from collecting information about your visit to our websites, or visit http://myaccount.google.com to control your advertising experience across Google Services.

-If you do not want cookies set, you can configure your internet browser to reject cookies.
+If you do not want to allow cookies, you can configure your internet browser to reject cookies.
 Doing so may prevent certain features of our websites from working as intended.
 To learn more about cookies and similar technologies, visit http://allaboutcookies.org.
 You can also opt-out of interest-based advertising via industry-operated websites by visiting http://www.networkadvertising.org/choices, http://www.aboutads.info/choices and http://www.youronlinechoices.com (for European residents).

-By default, Cochlear's websites directed to residents of Switzerland and countries within the European Economic Area (Cochlear Europe Websites) set only essential cookies which are necessary for the proper functioning of the websites.
-If you visit Cochlear Europe Websites, you will be presented with a cookie banner notice through which you can agree to or decline our setting of non-essential cookies, such as those used for analytics and personalisation.
-From this banner, you can open our European Cookies Control to designate the specific categories of cookies you will permit Cochlear to set.
-Your choices will persist only on Cochlear Europe Websites and not on websites directed to individuals residing outside of Switzerland and countries within the European Economic Area.
+By default, Cochlear’s websites directed to residents in Europe and Turkey, (Cochlear Europe Websites) set only essential cookies which are necessary for the proper functioning of the websites.
+If you visit Cochlear Europe Websites, you will be presented with a cookie notice through which you can agree to or decline our setting of non-essential cookies, such as those used for analytics and personalisation.
+You can also designate the specific categories of cookies you will permit Cochlear to set.
+Your choices will persist only on Cochlear Europe Websites and not on websites directed to individuals residing outside Europe and Turkey.
 Due to the manner in which cookies operate, your choices will also only persist on a per domain basis, meaning that you will be separately prompted when you navigate between Cochlear Europe Websites which reside on different domains (e.g. cochlear.com versus iwanttohear.com).